cakephp/docs/en/views/helpers/flash.rst

 =========================

 The FlashHelper uses normal elements to render the messages and will therefore obey any theme you might have specified.
-So when you theme has a ``src/Template/Element/Flash/error.ctp`` file it will be used, just as with any Elements and Views.
+So when your theme has a ``src/Template/Element/Flash/error.ctp`` file it will be used, just as with any Elements and Views.